steve904/doc-and-blog/content/blog/shish-kabob.md

 ## *Update*

 I decided not to put the pineapple & cherry tomatoes on the skewers.
-I cooked them in a frying pan with butter and added them to the meal later.
+I fried them with butter and added them to the meal later.

 We did not have corn or potatoes.
 Changed my mind and did not fix these.
 We had Knorr rice & pasta blend with mushroom flavored sauce.
 Also...Texas toast.